Skip to main content

 Dr Graham S Taylor , Senior Lecturer, University of Birmingham

 Graham Taylor is a senior lecturer in viral and cancer immunology at the University of Birmingham, UK.
-His research group study the immunology of Epstein-Barr virus (EBV), a common human herpesvirus infection linked to multiple diseases including 2% of cancers worldwide.
-His group have started to apply high dimensional analytical techniques to study the virology and immunology of EBV diseases.
+His research group studies the immunology of Epstein-Barr virus (EBV), a common human herpesvirus infection linked to multiple diseases including 2% of cancers worldwide.
+His group have started to apply high dimensional analytical techniques to studies the virology and immunology of EBV diseases.
 These include mass cytometry to characterise immune cells in the blood, high-plex cytokine analysis of plasma and, most recently, high-plex immunohistochemistry to study tissue samples.

 Related Content